View Source AWS.SecurityLake (aws-elixir v1.0.4)

 Removes one or more tags (keys and values) from an Amazon Security Lake resource: a subscriber, or the data lake configuration for your Amazon Web Services account in a particular Amazon Web Services Region.

-Specifies where to store your security data and for how long.
+to specify where to store your security data, how

 Updates the specified notification subscription in Amazon Security Lake for the organization you specify.